 The referee decides when the game ends

 In a game of soccer, the referee is the official in charge of deciding what happens during the game.
 This, importantly, includes deciding when it ends.

-For any professional soccer game, the time allocated to play is two 45 minute periods, or half’s, with a 15-minute interval between the two.
+A soccer game ends when the players have completed 90 minutes of play.
+The time allocated to play soccer is two 45 minute periods, or half’s, with a 15-minute interval between the two.
 This gives a total of 90 minutes to play the game.

 The referee with the aid of the 3 other game officials is responsible for keeping track of the time and ending the game when the time is up.